karintomania/nvim-ai-chat/README.md

 ```

 ## How to use
-Using NeoVim AI Chat is quite simple and the screenshot on top of this page explains almost everything.
+Using Nvim AI Chat is quite simple and the screenshot on top of this page explains almost everything.

 Running ":Chat" command opens two windows.
 The one to display the chat and the other one to type your question.
 Once you input the question into the bottom window, you can run ":Chat" command again.
 The answer will appear in the chat window.